rob-bl8ke/Celeb-Dating/README.md

 Open the SQLite explorer by using the `CTRL+SHIFT+P` shortcut.
 Pick our database.
 You'll see a pane appear under your explorer pane in VS Code.
 - Righ click on a table to view, query, etc.

+#### Important information regarding `appsettings` files

+These files SHOULD NOT be saved to source control (especially the production settings) as they can contain sensitive information such as database connection strings.
+In this case its fine as the only database used is created locally.

 ### Data Migrations

 - [`dotnet-ef` on `nuget`](https://www.nuget.org/packages/dotnet-ef/)